|MARKET CAP: [FAIL]

 P/E RATIO: [PASS]

 The P/CF of a company should be in the bottom 20% of the overall market.
-CYOU's P/CF is not available, and hence no opinion can be given at this time.
+CYOU's P/CF of 1.52 meets the bottom 20% criterion (below 7.33) and therefore passes this test.

 PRICE/BOOK (P/B) VALUE: [FAIL]

 The P/D ratio for a company should be in the bottom 20% of the overall market (that is the yield should be in the top 20%).
-CYOU's P/D of 7.24 meets the bottom 20% criterion (below 20.33 or yield above 3.7% ), and it therefore passes this test.
+CYOU's P/D is not available, and hence an opinion cannot be rendered at this time.

 This methodology maintains that investors should look for as many healthy financial ratios as possible to ascertain the financial strength of the company.
 These criteria are detailed below.